gokcehan/lf/README.md

 See [packages](https://github.com/gokcehan/lf/wiki/Packages) for community maintained packages.

 ## Usage

-See [tutorial](https://github.com/gokcehan/lf/wiki/Tutorial) for a gentle introduction with screencasts.

 After the installation `lf` command should start the application in the current directory.